|

 background on the more colorful expressions used by today's

-Cockney Londoners, you are urged to follow the selected links
+Cockney Londoners, you are urged to follow the selected resources for cockney slang further down the page.

-to cockney slang further down the page.
 These cover most of

-the terms available in the modern cockney lexicon, or for describing
+the terms available for describing

-various elimination processes, sexual piccadillos and states of
+various sexual peccadillos, or states of

 |